0xk1h0/usable_code_assistant_extension/README.md

 ## UserStudy (AI-powered Coding Assistant tools)

+The source code for the VS Code extension used in
+[IEEE S&P 2024]"Poisoned ChatGPT Finds Work for Idle Hands: Exploring Developers' Coding Practices with Insecure Suggestions from Poisoned AI Models" [link](https://arxiv.org/abs/2312.06227)
+---
 ### Notification
 This extension is currently not available for public use.
 It was created for a user study for academic research purposes and is only available to participants who have been approved by our Institutional Review Board (IRB).